SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-powershell.md

 ConvertTo-PnPClientSidePage -PublishingPage -Identity mypage.aspx -Overwrite -TargetWebUrl https://contoso.sharepoint.com/sites/moderncommunicationsite -PageLayoutMapping c:\temp\mypagelayouts.xml
 ```

+### Sample scripts for transforming (on-premises) publishing pages to modern pages in SharePoint Online

+Check out the scripts in https://github.com/SharePoint/sp-dev-modernization/tree/dev/Scripts/PageTransformation to get started.

 ### Read publishing page in on-premises SharePoint and create the modern page in SharePoint Online (as of June 2019 release, version 3.10.1906.*)

 When you want to bring over your classic on-premises publishing portals you could first move the complete portal from on-premises to a classic portal in SharePoint Online and then do the modernization work.
 However, often it's easier to directly read the classic publishing page from your SharePoint on-premises portal and create the modern version in SharePoint Online.
 To do this you need to use PnP PowerShell for SharePoint Online to connect to your on-premises portal like shown in below script: